ksimek/ksimek.github.com/_posts/2013-06-03-calibrated_cameras_in_opengl.md

 layout: post
 title: "Calibrated Cameras in OpenGL without glFrustum"
 description: ""
-edit: "Author's note: some of this content appeared in <a href=\"http://sightations.wordpress.com/2010/08/03/simulating-calibrated-cameras-in-opengl/\">this article</a> on my old blog, which contained some errors and missing equations and suffered from general badness.
-I hope you'll find this version to be less terrible."
+edit: "Author's note: some of this content appeared on my old blog as \"<a href=\"http://sightations.wordpress.com/2010/08/03/simulating-calibrated-cameras-in-opengl/\">Simulating Calibrated Cameras in OpenGL</a>\", which contained some errors and missing equations and suffered from general badness.
+I hope you'll find this version to be less terrible.<br/><strong>Update</strong> (June 18, 2013):  added negative signs to definitions of C' and D'."
 ---
 <div class="clearer"></div>
 <div class='context-img' style='width:317px'>